Briggskm9/Briggskm9.github.io/index.md

  - R
 King Salmon in Decline - Exploratory analysis of the mutliple data sets from data.gov on salmon hatcheries, focusing on investigating the relationship between salmon spieces and their run habits, spawning, and returns.

-_Italic_ Tools: Pandas, Seaborn and Matplotlib
+_Tools: Pandas, Seaborn and Matplotlib_